AbdulNafay22/apply-flow/README.md

 - Track job applications by stage
   **Saved · Applied · Interviewing · Offer · Rejected**
-- Add, edit, and delete applications using a modal interface
+- Add, edit, and delete applications using a modal-based workflow
 - Search and filter your application pipeline
-- View application details including role, company, notes, and status
+- View detailed application information including notes and links
-- Responsive dark-mode UI designed for daily use
+- Responsive, dark-themed UI designed for daily use
-- Reusable and accessible UI components
+- Backend integration support for persistent data storage

 ---

 ## Tech Stack

+**Frontend**
-- **React** + **TypeScript**
+- React + TypeScript
-- **Vite** for fast development
+- Vite
-- **Tailwind CSS**
+- Tailwind CSS
-- **shadcn/ui** (Radix UI components)
+- shadcn/ui (Radix UI)
-- **Lucide Icons**
+- Lucide Icons

+**Backend / Data**
+- Supabase (PostgreSQL + API)
+- Designed to support authenticated, persistent user data

 ---

-## Current State
+## Architecture Overview

-Apply Flow currently manages data on the frontend using React state.
-Backend persistence and authentication are planned for future iterations.

-This version focuses on:
-- UI/UX quality
-- Component structure
-- State management
-- Scalability for future backend integration
+Apply Flow is built with a frontend-first approach while supporting backend integration.

+- The UI and application logic are fully functional on the client
+- When connected to Supabase, application data can be persisted and synced
+- The project structure is designed to scale with authentication, user accounts, and richer backend features

+This allows the app to run locally without setup, while remaining backend-ready for deployment.

 ---

 ## Getting Started

-Clone the repository and install dependencies:
+Install dependencies:

 ```bash
 npm install